 Just Cause 3 did a great job in creating a massive world for you to explore taking a great amount of time with detail and an overlay of dictatorship.
 The story was interesting with some wacky characters which made for an adventurous time across the campaign though there were also many side things to take part in as well.
 I did have problems with the game going into slow motion and some minor glitches that appeared throughout the experience which somewhat hindered a full experience.
 I also came across slow load times with the game that I normally don't mind for these games though when deaths occurred multiple times since there were overwhelming moments it does distract from the game waiting to play again.
 By the end of it all I really did enjoy my time playing Just Cause 3 with the adventures of Rico and his really weird group of friends.

-Review Done on Just Cause 3 for Xbox One
+Just Cause 3 Review on Xbox One

 Review Code Provided by BH Impact